psychoinformatics-de/psychoinformatics-www/content/pages/members.rst

       <div class="info">
         <h3>Horst der Erste (2012&ndash;2013)</h3>
         <p class="blurb">The Landmann Patio Barbecue Fire Bowl &mdash; the grill
         that began it all.
 Small, yet hardy.
-And there's the added bonus that the poor airflow actively promotes team bonding through the shared effort of frantically waving a Frisbee to get the coals going.</p>
+Plus, there's the added bonus that the poor airflow actively promotes team bonding through the shared effort of frantically waving a Frisbee to get the coals going.</p>
       </div>